Charles Dunstone: Independent Media Distribution PLC (now trading as Group IMD)

-In 2005 Dunstone's fee was £20,000.
+In 2005, Dunstone's fee was £20,000.

 The Prince's Trust

-Council Member of The Prince's Trust and former chairman of its trading subsidiary, the Prince's Trust Trading Ltd.

-The Prince's Trust is a Registered Charity (in England) No 1079675.
-The Prince's Trust Trading Limited (a company registered in England No 3161821) is a wholly owned subsidiary and trades on behalf of The Prince's Trust.
+He is also a council Member of The Prince's Trust and former chairman of its trading subsidiary, the Prince's Trust Trading Ltd. The Prince's Trust is a Registered Charity in England (No. 1079675), while The Prince's Trust Trading Limited (a company registered in England No 3161821) is a wholly-owned subsidiary and trades on behalf of The Prince's Trust.
 In their 2006 annual report, The Prince's Trust had a gross income of £56.8m and an expenditure of £40.8m.

 Strike

 Dunstone is a major backer of discount online estate agency Strike.

 Qualifications

-Dunstone has 3 A-levels, grades B,C & D. He abandoned his business degree at Liverpool University after taking a gap-year with Torch Computers in Cambridge and then with NEC.
+Dunstone has 3 A-levels, grades B, C & D. He abandoned his business degree at Liverpool University after taking a gap-year with Torch Computers in Cambridge and then with NEC.

 Honours and awards

 In 2005 Dunstone was awarded The Daily Telegraph's Business Person of the Year.

 He was made a Knight Bachelor in the 2012 Queen's Birthday Honours List 'for services to the mobile communications industry and to charity'.
 In the 2015 Queen's Birthday Honours List, he was appointed Commander of the Royal Victorian Order (CVO) for his work with The Prince's Trust.